jgh9094/jgh9094.github.io/_pages/projects.md

 Organisms on this evolutionary journey constantly faced new challenges that appeared, and evolution played an important role in an organisms’ ability to overcome these challenges and perform complex tasks.
 So, it would seem that evolution would be a useful framework to incorporate within technology.

-My research interests fall at the intersection of computer science and biological evolution --- Evolutionary Computation.
+My research interests fall at the intersection of computer science and biological evolution --- evolutionary computation.
-I am interested in discovering the many strengths and weaknesses behind different evolutionary algorithms.
+I am interested in discovering the many strengths, weaknesses, and capabilities for different evolutionary algorithms.
-Understanding these strengths and weaknesses can lead to the discovery of more robust evolutionary algorithms and a set of rules that different techniques maintain.
+Understanding these different categories can lead to the discovery of more robust evolutionary algorithms and a set of rules that different techniques maintain.
 I am also interested in exploring if evolution has the ability to develop more robust evolutionary algorithms, as evolution tends to discover solutions that are unintuitive to human designers.

 #### Jump To